bhartiy/learnsellacious/pages/40.how-to/50.how-to-do-easy-social-sellacious-app-integration/docs.md

-## 1.Easy social- Sellacious User Sync:
+## 1. Easy social- Sellacious User Sync:
 This is a Plugin for synchronizing Easy social Profile Types with Sellacious User Categories.
 Installation: Since it is a plugin so installation is like a normal plugin installation in joomla.
 Download Easy social- Sellacious User Sync plugin and Go to Joomla administrator>>Manage>> Extensions>>install.